cooperhsiung/http-alive/README.md

 { "arbiter": 3000, "master": 3001, "slave": 3002 }
 ```

-pay attention to those ports, the arbiter's port equals to your original port
+please pay attention to the ports, the arbiter's port equals to your original port

-then start your service
+then start your service like usual

 ## Others

+### clean process

-to completely remove process forked by `http-alive`, run command `httpalive clean`
+to completely remove process forked by http-alive, `npm i httpalive -g`, then run command `httpalive clean`

+or

+add `"clean": "node ./node_modules/http-alive/bin/httpalive.js clean"` to package.json's scripts, then `npm run clean`

 ## Todo